josegpl/HypermediaProject/README.md

 # HypermediaProject

-current version of the web system can be seen here: https://guilimajg.wixsite.com/repository/
+Prototype of a web system that provides a repository of educational games.
+Current version be seen here: https://guilimajg.wixsite.com/repository/

 Latest upgrade: added connection to the Database and new dynamic category page.